alexfrankcodes/alexfrankcodes/README.md

 ### 😊 About Me

-🔎 Currently looking for a full time opportunity
+🔎 Currently looking for a full time opportunity\
-🎓 Earned a Bachelor's in Software Engineering at San Jose State University 💬 Always open to talk about opportunities for collaboration!
+🎓 Earned a Bachelor's in Software Engineering at San Jose State University\
+💬 Always open to talk about opportunities for collaboration!\
-📭 Feel free to send me an email at alexfrankcoded@gmail.com
+📭 Feel free to send me an email at alexfrankcodes@gmail.com\

 ### 💻 Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)